DavidRuhe/DavidRuhe.github.io/_notes/Variational Diffusion Models.md

         return input @ self.softplus(self.weight) + self.softplus(self.bias)
 ```

-Again, for all detail,s see our implementation [here](https://github.com/DavidRuhe/simple-variational-diffusion-models).
+Again, for all details, see our implementation [here](https://github.com/DavidRuhe/simple-variational-diffusion-models).

 ## Conclusion
 Denoising diffusion models have many potential applications.
 It remains to be seen how long diffusion models will be around as the go-to generative model.
 Being easy to train, conceptually simple and highly scalable they certainly have useful properties.
 But the relatively slow sampling procedure might be problematic.
 Despite this, I am optimistic.
 If you have any questions or comments regarding either the implementation, code or diffusion models in general!